Peetzie/SuperUltimateTimeManager2k20/README.md

 ## Additional features;
 It would be smart to create a storage, so that the program saves the user and projects etc, when closed down.
 So that the user could restart the program and conteniue working.

+## IDE Used
+We used IntelliJ Idea Ultimate 2020
+To coverage on backend classes, make sure to add them under the, code coverage folder of the run configruation foilder That will be generated when you run acceptanceTest for the first time.
+For a general start op of UI either run backend -> main or use the Maven JavaFX:Run method.